abdeoliveira/timepatrol/README.md

 For example, you may have upgraded the kernel, didn't reboot and rollback.

-I have no sufficient
-knowledge to cover all system-rescue situations, but I would say that the following steps would fit in most cases:
+Despite I'm unable to cover all system-rescue situations, I would say the following steps would help in many cases:

 1. Boot using a live media
 2. Chroot into your (broken) system